 - UVA – The most common UV ray from the sun and most dangerous, UVA can penetrate the skin down to the middle layer.

 - UVB – A shorter wavelength than UVA that can only penetrate the skin to the top layer.
-Some UVB rays are stopped by the earth’s ozone layer; it can also be stopped by treated glass.
+The earth’s ozone layer stops some UVB rays from reaching the surface.
+Treated glass also can stop UVB rays.

-- UVC – All UVC rays from the sun are stopped by the ozone layer; therefore, the only exposure humans get to UVC is from artificial sources such as lasers or welding torches.
+- UVC – The ozone layer stops all UVC rays from the sun.
+Therefore, the only exposure humans get to UVC is from artificial sources such as lasers or welding torches.

-Although UVA and UVB rays pose the greatest risk for sun damage, people who work with welding torches or mercury lamps may be exposed to UVC rays — the most dangerous type of UV radiation.
+UVA and UVB rays pose the greatest risk for sun damage.
+But people who work with welding torches or mercury lamps may be exposed to UVC rays — the most dangerous type of UV radiation.

 How do you tell the different UV rays apart and how do they affect your skin?